bartongroup/slivka/sphinx-docs/getting_started.rst

 :``SERVICES``:
   Path to the *services.yml* file containing the list of available services.
   Can be either an absolute path or a path relative to the ``BASE_DIR``.
+  More information about the services list in the `services list`_ section.

   Default: ``./services.yml``